Digital Twins

 One of the most intriguing applications of AI is the creation of digital twins.
 By simulating reality with operational data, companies can safely explore the impact of AI before deploying it at scale.
 Digital twins can represent a pilot, a judge, or even a digital credit assessor, allowing companies to mitigate risks and gradually integrate AI into their operations.

-When companies want to embrace AI, they need to consider questions like “buy, use open source, or build ourselves?” and “how do we empower our current employees with AI tools?”
-It’s crucial to view AI as a way to enhance human skills—not replace them.
+When companies aim to embrace AI, they must consider questions such as “buy, use open source, or build it ourselves?” and “how do we augment our current employees with AI tools?”
+It is crucial to view AI as a means to enhance human capabilities—not replace them.
 The ultimate goal is to create augmented advisors that support decision-making without sacrificing the human element.

 Privacy, Ethics, and Regulatory Challenges